Li Receives Grant to Boost Performance of Wireless Networks

 By Neil Nachbar

-The use of smart phones and other intelligent wireless devices have increased tremendously in the last decade.
-Concurrently, the type of wireless traffic has also changed significantly.
+The use of smart phones and other intelligent wireless devices has increased tremendously in the last decade.
+In turn, the type and volume of wireless traffic also have evolved significantly.

 “The type of wireless traffic has changed drastically over the past 10 years,” said URI Assistant Professor Bin Li.
 “Wireless traffic mainly consisted of messages, voices and e-mails, but now is full of video streaming, real-time gaming and personal data management.”

-Li has received a $301,430 grant from the National Science Foundation (NSF) to develop algorithms that will enable the performance of networks to not be affected by any traffic characteristics except the mean traffic load.
+Li has received a $301,430 grant from the National Science Foundation (NSF) to develop algorithms that will enable the performance of networks to remain unimpeded by traffic characteristics, other than traffic load.

-Started on Oct.
-1, 2017, the project, titled, “NeTS: Small: Principles and Protocols for Traffic-Insensitive Performance in Wireless Networks,” will take three years to complete.
+The three-year project, “NeTS: Small: Principles and Protocols for Traffic-Insensitive Performance in Wireless Networks,” got underway in October.

 “While there’s nothing we can do to deal with the increasing traffic load, except enlarging network capacity by adding more network resources or enhancing physical layer transmission techniques, we strongly desire to develop wireless algorithms with traffic-insensitive performance,” explained Li.

-According to Li, the advancement of machine learning technologies will lead to significant wireless traffic distribution changes.
+He said that the advancement of machine learning technologies could lead to significant wireless traffic distribution changes.

-“I expect intelligent services to dominate wireless networks in the next 10 years,” said the professor.
-“For example, users may use mobile devices to recognize an image, translate English to foreign languages (such as Chinese, French, and Spanish) in real-time, or even diagnose their diseases by recording their appearances, behaviors and symptom descriptions.”
+“I expect intelligent services to dominate wireless networks in the next 10 years,” he said.
+“For example, mobile devices may be used to recognize an image, translate English to foreign languages in real-time, or even diagnose diseases by recording users’ appearances, behaviors and symptom descriptions.”

 The research will take place in three stages:

-- consider its low-complexity implementation with performance guarantees in various network scenarios, such as cellular networks, cyber-physical systems, and Internet-of-Things
+- consider low-complexity implementation with performance guarantees in various network scenarios, such as cellular networks, cyber-physical systems, and Internet-of-Things;

-Once completed, the project is expected to establish efficient, adaptable and scalable algorithms that are robust to the diverse wireless traffic penetrating almost every wireless system.
+The project aims to establish efficient, adaptable and scalable algorithms that are robust to the diverse wireless traffic penetrating almost every wireless system.